APS Careers | Explore physics careers

 For a clinical career as a medical physicist in the US or Canada, either an MS or a PhD should be pursued at a CAMPEP-approved graduate program.
 Other countries may have different requirements.

-Following the MS (or PhD), a 2-year CAMPEP-accredited residency is required for most clinical positions in the US or Canada.
+Following the MS (or PhD), a two-year CAMPEP-accredited residency is required for most clinical positions in the US or Canada.
 Clinical career paths also require board certification, such as from the American Board of Radiology (ABR), the American Board of Medical Physics (ABMP), the Canadian College of Physicists in Medicine (CCPM), or from other similar organizations.

 Additional skills that may help advance one’s career as a medical physicist in any employment sector include: good communication, critical thinking, advanced math, electronics, analytical and problem solving skills.
 Volunteering at a hospital or interning with a clinical lab can also be beneficial.